-Cat Miller is a British Book Artist, Designer, Writer, Poet, Events-Curator, Educator and Post Graduate Researcher based in London, working in partnership with The London Borough of Tower Hamlets to provide Arts and Wellbeing events to local residents that promote a greater sense of Communal Cohesion and also with The University of the Arts London to provide talks on Wellbeing.
+Cat Miller is a British Book Artist, Designer, Writer, Poet, Events-Curator, Educator and Researcher based in London, developing the concept of Arts and Wellbeing to enhance Social and Communal Cohesion.

-Cat also writes for the British Library’s ‘Artists Books Now’ events and is published in the ‘Book Arts News Letter’ and ‘The Blue Notebook’.
-Cat is also an exhibiting artist recently selected by the Mexican Embassy to exhibit at the sixth annual ‘Camaradas MX-UK’ collaboration.
+Cat also writes occasional articles for the British Library’s ‘Artists Books Now’ events and is published in ‘The Blue Notebook’ and the ‘Book Arts News Letter’.

-Cat inherited the surname of ‘Catalyst’ in the early 1990’s due to organising a series of Arts and Wellbeing events entitled ‘Catalyst’ in London, UK and also in Sydney and Brisbane, Australia, with the purpose of promoting social and communal cohesion and also raise an awareness of environmental issues, which Cat has been doing on and off since 1991.
+Cat inherited the surname of ‘Catalyst’ in the early 1990’s due to organising a series of Arts and Wellbeing events entitled ‘Catalyst’ in London, UK and also in Sydney and Brisbane, Australia, with the purpose of promoting social and communal cohesion and also to raise awareness of environmental issues through the creative use of recycled materials, which Cat has been doing on and off since 1991.

-The dictionary definition of a ‘Catalyst’ is: ‘an agent of change and transformation that does not become changed in the process‘, so technically Cat can retain her authenticity, staying as true to the muse of inspiration as possible whilst continuing to channel universal truths without being seduced by her ego, or thats the theory anyhow… ;-p
+The dictionary definition of a ‘Catalyst’ is: ‘an agent of change and transformation that does not become changed in the process‘, enabling one to stay as true to the muse of inspiration as possible in order to channel through universal truths whilst retaining ones authenticity.

 Grateful thanks for support from the following organisations: